openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 ## Manual Install

-There is generally no setup required for the HTML5 target.
+There is generally no setup required to get started with the HTML5 target.
+However, to use `-minify` or `-final` option, refer the Java JDK requirement in the [Minification](#minification) section.

 ## Build & Run